bialachado/bialachado/README.md

 ---

 ## Currently
-- Finishing my BSc in Informatics and Computing Engineering at FEUP
+-  Pursuing my Master’s in Multimedia at FEUP
-- Designing **intuitive, user-friendly interfaces** for mobile and web apps
+-  Working as a freelance designer, focusing on branding, UI/UX design, and interactive digital experiences
 ---

-## About Me
+## About me

-I’m a final-year Informatics and Computer Engineering student at FEUP, passionate about interface design, frontend development, and creating interactive digital experiences.
+I recently completed my Bachelor’s in Informatics and Computer Engineering at FEUP, and I’m currently pursuing a Master’s in Multimedia.

-Over the course of my studies, I’ve developed a strong technical foundation while honing a sharp eye for visual design, working extensively with tools like Figma and Photoshop.
+I’m passionate about interface design, frontend development, and creating interactive digital experiences that blend technology and creativity.

-I’m driven to bridge the gap between technology and creativity, exploring innovative ways to enhance digital communication and interaction.
+I enjoy turning ideas into clean, engaging interfaces using tools like Figma and Photoshop, and I’m always exploring new ways to enhance digital communication and user interaction.
 ---

 ## 🛠 Tech Stack